Hooolm/auto-towers/Brainstorm.md

 Endlessmode: Monsters will keep spawning in respect to your map modifications, for ever.
 Dungeons: Monsters will keep spawning in respect to your map modifications, for x amount of rounds.

+## Implementation:

+#### Player Client
+The client features multiple views:
+- **Combat View**: Where the battles unfold, really just a combat-video-player.
+- **Shop View**: Where players purchase towers and spells.
+- **Menu View**: For navigating the game and accessing different modes.

+#### Server
+- Manages game sessions through a RESTful API.
+- Coordinates the shop phase and synchronizes transactions between players.
+- Pre-determines combat outcomes, providing the client with a sequence of events to render, allowing for accelerated playback or total skipping of battles.